tp-ops/hp-adventures/modes/field_hogwarts_castle_level1/README.md

-# Field - Hogwarts Castle
+# Field mode - Hogwarts Castle

+## Mode Description
 First time in Hogwarts Castle you get intro about the greatest wizards. (maybe at this point you have to choose a house).<br />
 After the intro you get an overview of your progress towards Hogwarts Castle, this will be shown everytime afterwards.<br />